 In 2007 AIA Orange County developed a list of significant architecture within the county.
 Below is the work produced in 2007.
-We hope to be updating this in 2016.

 In celebration of the American Institute of Architects 150th year, the Orange County Chapter is proud to host a dialogue about the significant architecture in the County of the past 150 years.
 We hope that this review will guide you both to expected and unexpected corners of the County.
 You will find architecture noteworthy on a global scale, as well architecture that holds in intimate place for architects in Orange County.

 Of course, where there is a group of architects, there is a group of opinions.
 The simple selection of the word “significant” allowed for varied interpretation as architects considered a building’s influence in the county, resulting in a robust cross section of architecture.
 Without the dedicated work of our members, this project would not have been realized.
 Those that chose to participate make the Chapter better, and they do so on a volunteer basis.
 Projects like this take an enormous effort, so a sincerest thanks goes out to the entire AIA 150 Committee.
 Additionally, thank you to the Board of Directors for its support of the process.
 Finally, thank you to those members that participated in the selection process, continue to participate in the dialogue, and make Orange County better through quality design and services.